syncfusion-content/predictive-analytics-docs/predictive-analytics/PMML-Execution-Engine/Installation-and-Upgrade.md

 # Installation and Upgrade

-You can refer to the following topics in the Common UG for step-by-step installation procedure and upgrade from one version to another version or upgrade from major version to service pack version of PMML Execution Engine.
+You can refer to the following topics in the Common UG for step-by-step installation procedure, upgrade from one version to another version and upgrade from major version to service pack version of PMML Execution Engine.

 [Installation](https://help.syncfusion.com/common/essential-studio/installation/)